MSAN Frequently Asked Questions

 Q: What are the programming languages used in the program?

-A: We mostly use R and Python, though we use SAS as well.
+A: We mostly use R, Python and SQL, although we also use SAS.
 To be competitive in a wide variety of jobs after graduation, our students are required to pass the SAS Base Programming Certification Examination.

 Q: Is there an early admission deadline?